Neofect/Communicator/README.md

 To make it simple, the constructors of the encoder and the decoder are modified to have no parameters.
 The modified version is in sample project.

-There are more things to customize `CommunicationController`, but for a simple communication this controller implementation is enough.
+In fact, there are more things customizable in `CommunicationController`, but for a simple communication this implementation is enough.

-### How to use it
+### Usage
-All steps to talk with our simple robot is done!
+To talk with our simple robot, all necessary steps are done.
 Let's make some Android UI to communicate with our robot.

-We need to register listener to NFCommunicator to get notified by any communication events.
+We call `Communicator.connect()` method to connect to device.
+It asks for three parameters which are a remote address, a connection type and a communication controller.

+The remote address of a device is acquired using Bluetooth discovery.
+You can refer to the actual implementation in the sample project.

+Second, there are three kinds of connection types for now.

+* Bluetooth SPP
+* Bluetooth insecure SPP
+* Bluetooth A2DP

+As NFCommunicator is structured to extend connection types, we can implement more connection types later.

+Third, put a newly created `SimpleRobotCommunicationController` as parameter.

+After `Communicator.connect()` call, we can get notified by any communication events through a listener.
+Register a listener to the communicator in `onResume()` and unregister it in `onPause()`.

+Once a robot is connected, we keep its instance as variable given via  `onDeviceConnected()` and operate wheels by using it whenever we want.

-Following is a simple activity implementation.
+Following is an example activity implementation.

 	public class TestActivity extends Activity {

-		private static final String LOG_TAG = TestActivity.class.getSimpleName();
+		private SimpleRobot robot;

 		private CommunicationListener<SimpleRobot> listener = new CommunicationListener<SimpleRobot>() {

 			@Override
+			public void onStartConnecting(Connection connection) {
+				updateConnectionStatus("Started connecting to '" + connection.getRemoteAddress() + "'");
+			}

+			@Override
 			public void onFailedToConnect(Connection connection) {
 				updateConnectionStatus("Failed to connect to '" + connection.getRemoteAddress() + "'");
 			}

 			@Override
-			public void onDeviceReady(SimpleRobot robot, boolean alreadyExisting) {
+			public void onDeviceConnected(SimpleRobot robot, boolean alreadyExisting) {
+				TestActivity.this.robot = robot;
 				updateConnectionStatus("Connected to '" + robot.getConnection().getRemoteAddress() + "'");
 			}

 			@Override
 			public void onDeviceDisconnected(SimpleRobot robot) {
-				updateConnectionStatus("Disconnected '" + robot.getConnection().getRemoteAddress() + "'");
+				updateConnectionStatus("Disconnected from '" + robot.getConnection().getRemoteAddress() + "'");
 				updateSensorData("");
 			}

 			@Override
 			public void onDeviceUpdated(SimpleRobot robot) {
-				updateSensorData("Proximity sensor - " + device.getProximitySensorValue());
+				updateSensorData("Proximity sensor - " + robot.getProximitySensorValue());
 			}

 		};